checkout page examples

 Lord & Taylor

-Lord & Taylor, America’s oldest department store, is staging a comeback with a new digital Collective Store that focuses on effective online shopping and personalized approaches.
+Lord & Taylor, America’s oldest department store, is coming back with a new digital Collective Store that focuses on effective online shopping and personalized approaches.

 They’ve introduced features like express checkout, guest checkout, clear order summaries, and transparent pricing to make shopping easier for customers.